-Marleen Stikker (1962) is founder of De Digitale Stad (The Digital City) in 1994, the first virtual community introducing free public access to the Internet.
-She is founder of Waag, a social enterprise that consists of Waag Society, a research Institute for creative technologies and social innovation and Waag Products, that launched companies like Fairphone, the first fair smartphone in the world.
+Marleen Stikker (1962) is also founder of De Digitale Stad (The Digital City) in 1994, the first virtual community introducing free public access to the Internet.
+She leads Waag, a social enterprise that consists of a research Institute for creative technologies and social innovation and Waag Products, that launched companies like Fairphone, the first fair smartphone in the world.
 She is also is advisor to the policy strategy group of the EU.